JULY 29-31, 2022Solberg Airport - Readington, NJ 800-HOT-AIR-9

-The child should be 42” tall or about 8 years old for free flight.
+The child should be 42” tall to fly in a Hot Air Balloon.
 A parent/guardian must fly with them and sign waiver for them.
 Tethers have no restrictions on age, but same rules concerning the adult guardian and waiver apply.

 For example, an hour-long flight with winds averaging 5 mph will travel a distance of about 5 miles.

 Balloons travel with the wind and cannot be steered.
 Pilots may, however, change directions by ascending or descending to pick up varying wind directions at different altitudes.
 Therefore, you will land wherever the wind takes you!
 Balloons generally land in large open areas such as front and back yards, parking lots, fields, and parks.

 Each balloon has a ground crew that follows the path of the balloon on the ground in the chase vehicle and is in contact with the balloon via radio.
 The ground crew will meet the balloon at the landing spot and help to pack up the balloon.
 Once the balloon is all packed up, you will get a ride back to the festival grounds in the chase vehicle.

 Almost anyone can take a balloon ride, however there are some restrictions for safety reasons.

 Passengers should be tall enough to see over the edge of the basket (about 42 inches high), be able to stand for at least an hour, have no medical issues that may affect your ability to participate in light physical activity, and should not be too far along in pregnancy.
 All passengers should be sure to inform their pilot of any and all potential medical or physical problems prior to flight.